 Anatomy and exercise science

-After the fitness industry overviews, most CPTs discuss anatomy and exercise science to some degree.
-The ACSM has comprehensive coverage of these topics including in-depth breakdowns of the following:
+After the fitness industry overviews, most CPTs discuss the anatomy and exercise science to some degree.
+The ACSM certification has comprehensive coverage of these topics including in-depth breakdowns of the following:

 - complete anatomy of the skeletal and muscular systems

 - breakdown of major joints, relevant muscles, and the motions performed by each

 - the process of muscular contraction via the sliding filament theory